dug12353/Udder/README.md

 # Udder

-This is an app give you demand fresh cow i\milk
+This is an app give you demand fresh cow milk.